-Columbia County Animal Care and Control Department provides animal control services for the City of Grovetown.
-This department is responsible for all animal control operations, including nuisance complaints, animal cruelty investigations, animal attacks, handling of rabid animals, dead animals, injured animals, the animal adoption program, and taking care of the animals at the Columbia County shelter.
+Columbia County Animal Services provides animal control for the City of Grovetown; to report a stray animal or problems with animals, please call 706-541-4077.
+They are responsible for all animal control operations, including nuisance complaints, animal cruelty investigations, animal attacks, handling of rabid, dead, or injured animals, the animal adoption program, and taking care of the animals at their facility.

 The City of Grovetown requires dogs to be under their owner's control at all times.
 This means they must be on a leash or confined to their owner's property.
 Dogs that run loose are subject to impoundment, and their owners are responsible for impoundment and boarding fees.